Prof GN Wells and Dr GJ McShane

 The aims of the course are to:

-- develop a more in-depth understanding of analytical techniques employed in continuum solid mechanics with particular emphasis on the response of elastic, visco-elastic and plastic bodies.
+- develop a more in-depth understanding of continuum solid mechanics, with particular emphasis on the distinction between linearised (i.e. infinitesimal strain) and nonlinear continuum mechanics;

 As specific objectives, by the end of the course students should be able to: